Top 50+ Embedded C Interview Questions and Answers

 Reentrancy refers to the ability of a function to be safely called simultaneously by multiple threads or interrupts without interfering with its execution or corrupting shared resources.
 In embedded C programming, reentrant functions are essential for supporting multitasking environments, where multiple tasks or interrupts may invoke the same function concurrently.

-54. Contrast static and dynamic linking in embedded C programming.
+54. How do static and dynamic linking differ in embedded C programming?

 Ans: